-Milestone I - Groundwater Monitoring and Sampling - Following the installation and development of the four additional deep monitoring wells and four shallow monitoring wells, the selected consultant will gauge and sample the entire expanded monitoring well network.
+Milestone I - Groundwater Monitoring and Sampling - Following the installation and development of the additional monitoring wells, the selected consultant will gauge and sample the entire expanded monitoring well network.
 For this RFB, please assume the total number of groundwater monitoring and sampling events that will be needed is two (2) events.
 Please note that PAUSTIF will only pay the selected firm for the actual number of events conducted (i.e. if a firm includes the costs to complete two (2) events, but only one (1) event is conducted; then the firm will only be paid for the one (1) event completed).
 The selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the installation of the proposed monitoring wells and conduct the second event approximately four (4) weeks after the first event.
 Each event should include the following: